Cultured Guru Logo

 6. Cover the jar with a tight-weave cloth lid and rubber band.
 You must use a cloth lid to allow oxygen flow.

-7. Keep the jar of sweet tea with the SCOBYs at moderate room temperature, out of direct sunlight for about three months undisturbed.
+7. Keep the jar of sweet tea with the SCOBYs at moderate room temperature, out of direct sunlight for about two to three months undisturbed.

 8. Strain the SCOBYs from the vinegar, bottle the vinegar, and store in air-tight bottles at room temperature.